OfirGiladBGU/TreesAutoEncoder/README.md

 # Trees Auto Encoder

 Commit with big change:
-11.04.2025 - configured new noise filters based on the Continiuity fix 3D filters
+11.04.2025 - configured new noise filters based on the Continuity fix 3D filters

 ## Config info: